danjac/radiofeed-app/README.md

 * `make serve`: run Django development server
 * `make shell`: run Django shell on iPython

-If you are running several of these operations simultaneously you should use a multiplexer such as Tmux.
+If you are running several of these operations simultaneously you may want to use a multiplexer such as Tmux.

 ## Deployment